spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 ### Using your own external caddy webserver

-After following  the [Preparation](#preparation) guide above, you can take a look at the [examples/caddy](../examples/caddy) directory for a sample configuration.
+After following  the [Preparation](#preparation) guide above, you can take a look at the [examples/caddy](../examples/caddy) directory and [examples/caddy2](../examples/caddy2) directory for a sample configuration for Caddy v1 and v2, respectively.

 ### Using your own HAproxy reverse proxy
 After following  the [Preparation](#preparation) guide above, you can take a look at the [examples/haproxy](../examples/haproxy) directory for a sample configuration.
 In this case HAproxy is used as a reverse proxy and a simple Nginx container is used to serve statically `.well-known` files.